 The County allocated to the Department certain support department costs which include legal, administrative, fiscal, purchasing, personnel, internal audit, data processing, and communication costs.
 The Department is also charged for the costs of services provided by the County's Fleet Management, Casualty Self-Insurance, Employee Health Insurance, and Workers' Compensation Internal Service Funds.
-The total of such costs charged to expense for the fiscal years ended September 30, 2015 and 2014, was approximately \$22,320,000 and \$20,992,000, respectively.
+The total of such costs charged to expense for the years ended September 30, 2016 and 2015, was approximately \$23,354,000 and \$22,320,000, respectively.